louis-pham/weather-forecast/README.md

 Experimenting with fetching data from 3rd-party APIs.

-An APP ID (from [OpenWeatherMap](https://openweathermap.org/)) will need to be obtained and put in index.js if you wish to use this yourself.
+You can obtain your own APP ID (from [OpenWeatherMap](https://openweathermap.org/)) to use for your own copy.
+The ForecastDisplay file imports the "APPID" variable from a separate file named "appid.js" which is just a simple variable declaration and export.

+## Issues
+- timezone in x-axis label wont display on Internet Explorer

 ---